Claims management company: Regulation

 Incidental referrals to lawyers are also exempt as are services in respect of counterclaims, or claims for contribution or indemnity.

 Claims Management Services Regulator

 The Claims Management Services Regulator was created by section 11 of the Compensation Act 2006.
-The post of Regulator is occupied by the Secretary of State for Justice to authorise and regulate claims management companies and:
+The post of Regulator was held by the Secretary of State for Justice to authorise and regulate claims management companies and: